• Skip to primary navigation

 Servings 8

-This Moroccan-inspired harissa lamb chili with couscous is a hearty stew of spiced ground lamb, chopped carrots, golden raisins, and couscous.
+This Moroccan ground lamb chili is a hearty stew of spiced ground lamb, chopped carrots, golden raisins, and twice steamed couscous.

 Ingredients